 - Virginia Bar Association (Member, Civil Litigation and Health Law Sections; Past Member, Young Lawyers Executive Committee)

-- John has served Hirschler Fleischer in many leadership positions, including litigation section vice chair, hiring officer and board member.
+John has served Hirschler Fleischer in many leadership positions, including member of the board of directors, litigation section vice chair, hiring officer and recruiting chair.

 - United States District Courts (E.D.
 Va.; W.D.
 Va.)